Have

 of the articulation and communicative fluency/pragmatics

-as well as reasoning and comprehension in the Russian/Ukrainian
+as well as reasoning and comprehension in the native language

 - The Brigance Inventory